Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 Microsoft has lately also been more focused not on solving these issues but instead working on the video components of the software and even integrating its version of the „Metaverse“ (formerly called „3D“ or „VR“) in the form of virtual spaces.

-Microsoft seems more interested in creating a skeuomorphic digital office than actually helping people do *good* work in a distributed team.
+Microsoft seems more interested in c**reating a skeuomorphic digital office than actually helping people do *good* work in a distributed team**.
+(And you can guess which tool the 60,000 Microsoft employees most likely used from the study at the top.)

-(Honestly, Microsoft... just force people to add agendas to their meetings.
-It would make a bigger difference than starring at the feet-less avatars of my colleagues.)
+Honestly, Microsoft... just force people to add agendas to their meetings.
+It would make a bigger difference than starring at the feet-less avatars of my colleagues.

 ----